Updating Liferay

 ./gradlew distBundleTarAll -Pliferay.workspace.bundle.dist.include.metadata=true

-Each resulting Zip or Tar’s file name includes the name of the config environment and a timestamp.
+Each resulting archive’s file name includes the name of the configuration environment and a time stamp.
 This Gradle task is available in Liferay workspace 3.4.32 and above.

 Important Files to Consider